ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

     - 5.0

 **Question 1**
 Two different cohorts have investigated the association between birth weight and atrial fibrillation, the Helsinki Birth Cohort Study (HBCS) and the Atherosclerosis Risk In Communities (ARIC) Study.
-In HBCS participants were enrolled and birth weight data was collected through study of medical records at the time of birth in 1930-1940.
+In HBCS participants were enrolled and birth weight data was collected through study of medical records at the time of birth in 1930 to 1940.
 All live births in the relevant years of inclusion that occurred in Helsinki were included.
 In ARIC participants were enrolled as adults, and birth weight data was collected at the time of enrollment, through questionnaires.
 Participants were followed until first diagnosis of atrial fibrillation.
 Which cohort was prospective? ✅
   - [ ] None
   - [ ] HBCS
   - [x] Both
   - [ ] ARIC

 **Question 3**
 Two different cohorts have investigated the association between birth weight and atrial fibrillation, the Helsinki Birth Cohort Study (HBCS) and the Atherosclerosis Risk In Communities (ARIC) Study.
-In HBCS participants were enrolled and birth weight data was collected through study of medical records at the time of birth in 1930-1940.
+In HBCS participants were enrolled and birth weight data was collected through study of medical records at the time of birth in 1930 to 1940.
 All live births in the relevant years of inclusion that occurred in Helsinki were included.
 In ARIC participants were enrolled as adults, and birth weight data was collected at the time of enrollment, through questionnaires.
 Participants were followed until first diagnosis of atrial fibrillation.
 Which method of recruitment and data collection will result in the least amount of bias? ✅
   - [x] The method used in HBCS
   - [ ] The method used in ARIC
   - [ ] Both result in severe selection bias